 - chopped fresh cilantro (coriander) to taste, for serving

+- Cut the pressed tofu into small cubes.
 Lightly spray or grease the bottom of your slow cooker.
-Cut the pressed tofu into small cubes and add it to the slow cooker.
+Add the coconut milk, white wine vinegar, and coconut sugar to the slow cooker, and stir to combine.
 Use a spatula to add all of the mixture from the skillet.
-Add the coconut milk, white wine vinegar, and coconut sugar, and stir to combine.
+Add the tofu and stir gently.

-Cook on low for 4 to 6 hours, or on high for 2 to 3 hours.
-Alternately, cook under pressure in your Instant Pot for 15 to 20 minutes.
+- Cook on low for 4 to 6 hours, or on high for 2 to 3 hours.
+Alternately, cook under pressure in your Instant Pot for 10 to 15 minutes; or on the stovetop for about 30 minutes at a simmer, stirring occasionally.

 Adapted from non vegan Chicken Tikka Masala on AllRecipes.